NazmusSayad/rype/README.md

 ![image](https://github.com/NazmusSayad/rype/assets/87106526/a432916c-749d-45d0-a8d3-4ba8c785af59)

-Note: Please note that this benchmark may not accurately represent real-world scenarios.
+- Please note that this benchmark may not accurately represent real-world scenarios.
 Actual performance may vary, and in some cases, both packages have demonstrated similar speeds.
 It's worth highlighting that both packages are optimized for speed.

 <br/>
 <br/>